 Its unique fatty acid content and light astringent qualities make it perfect for oily skin types since it is non-comedogenic and is perfect for balancing moisture in the skin.

 Camellia Oil is one of the best carrier oils to use if you’re looking to protect, nourish, and revitalize the skin.
-Its light texture and silky-smooth consistency is non-greasy and absorbs readily into the skin.
+Its light texture and silky-smooth consistency is non-greasy and absorb readily into the skin.

 Its high antioxidant content makes it perfect for combating free radicals and the signs of aging.